Main Page

 - CSS Box Model Diagram (credit: U Washington):

-- Here's a link to the HTML validator tool we used in class.
+- Here's a link to the HTML validator tool.
 You can also find a link to it any time this semester in the "Useful Links" section below.

 - HTML entities reference.